thaotll/heybot/README.md

 ---

-Precondtion: Docker for Desktop and running k8s-Cluster (local)
+Precondtion: Docker for Desktop and running k8s-Cluster (local).

 #### **1. ArgoCD deloyment and Connection**